 Repeating a process over each element of a channel with

-: input repeatersTurning a queue channel into a value channel, which can be used multiple times.
+each: input repeatersTurning a queue channel into a value channel, which can be used multiple times.

 - A value channel is implicitly created by a process when it is invoked with a simple value.